CloudSlang/docs/tutorial/05_lesson.rst

-Just as with an operation, values for the inputs of a flow are either passed via the :doc:`CloudSlang CLI <../cloudslang_cli>`, as we do below in this lesson, or from a task in a calling flow, as in lesson :doc:`9 - Subflows <09_lesson>`.
+Just as with an operation, values for the inputs of a flow are either passed via the :doc:`CloudSlang CLI <../cloudslang_cli>`, as we do below in this lesson, or from a step in a calling flow, as in lesson :doc:`9 - Subflows <09_lesson>`.

 Inputs can also have related parameters, such as ``required``,